 Basically, it’s all about the taste and flavor.
 You can drink light roasts in the morning and dark ones – in the evening.
 It’s all about your preferences!

 We prepared some tips for you to keep in mind while choosing the best coffee beans:

 - Choose good beans: it’s impossible to make a good cup of coffee from poor quality beans.
-Moreover, you should choose the coffee, roasted not more than a week before using.
+Moreover, you should choose the coffee, roasted not more than a week before using it.

 - Choose coffee depending on your brewing method.
-For example, for french press it’s better to use lower acidity and full body beans.
-Espresso requires usage of espresso blends to ensure the balance between body and acidity.
+For example, for the french press, it’s better to use lower acidity and full body beans.
+Espresso requires the usage of espresso blends to ensure the balance between body and acidity.

 - Grind coffee beans right before making coffee.
 Use burr grinder to get a fresher taste.
 Using coffee which is already ground will not give that perfect taste.

 - Once you opened the coffee pack, it loses its freshness very fast.
 The best way to store coffee beans is to keep opened pack in an airtight container so that it’ll be isolated from the air as much as possible.
 Actually, we’d recommend you to buy small quantities of coffee from local roasters (for example, on a weekly basis) to ensure fresh coffee experience.

 - Don’t freeze coffee beans to save its freshness, as they may pick up moisture every time they are taken out of the freezer.